Our experts can assist with disability adaptations by specifying works, arranging tenders and overseeing adaptations with or without grant funding.

 |Replacing or providing signs or notices||Auxiliary aid||Landlord|

-|Replacing taps or door handles||Auxiliary aid||Landlord to common parts & Tenant/Occupier within flat|
+|Replacing taps or door handles||Auxiliary aid||Landlord if common parts & Occupier within flat|

 |Widening the doors||Alteration/adjustment||Tenant/Occupier|